 I just got a new smartphone.
 Being hyper-aware of its energy-sucking tendencies, I immediately enabled every power-saving feature available.
 Screen at minimal brightness, GPS turned off unless necessary.
 Even though I mostly use it for checking social media and texting, I find myself charging it at least every other day

 A new product recently funded on Kickstarter could make daily charging a thing of the past.
 The Dark Energy Reservoir is a sleek portable that claims to keep your phone powered for nearly a week.

-Now, portable chargers and backup batteries are nothing new.
+Now, portable chargers, backup batteries and even kinetic chargers are nothing new.
 We’ve featured dozens on this very site.
 What makes the Dark Energy Reservoir different is a slim, ergonomic design that packs an impressive wallop of power.